-- a.1.
-New residential development, including lot creation, will not be approved in cases when it can be reasonably foreseeable that the use or development would require structural flood hazard reduction measures within the floodway during the life of the use or development. - b.2.
+- A. Policies.
+Pursuant to RCW 36.70A.480, the residential development policies of the 2016-2021 Kittitas County Shoreline Master Program shall be considered as policies of the Kittitas County Comprehensive Plan. - B. Regulations. - 1.
+New residential development, including lot creation, will not be approved in cases when it can be reasonably foreseeable that the use or development would require structural flood hazard reduction measures within the floodway during the life of the use or development. - 2.
 New residential development shall assure that the proposal will not require shoreline or slope stabilization measures.
-Where located in a designated geologically hazardous area, a geotechnical analysis of the site and shoreline characteristics shall demonstrate that shoreline stabilization is unlikely to be necessary; setbacks from steep slopes, bluffs, landslide hazard areas, seismic hazard areas, riparian shoreline and erosion areas, shall be sufficient to protect structures during the life of the structure; and impacts to adjacent, downslope or down-current properties are not likely to occur during the life of the lots created. - e.3.
-New over-water residential structures, including floating homes, are prohibited. - d.4.
-New residential development shall be designed to comply with applicable setbacks, critical area buffers, lot frontage requirements, height limits and density standards. - e.5.
-Residential development shall make provisions for vegetation conservation in conformance with Section 4.5 Shoreline buffer and vegetation conservation.

-f.6.Shoreline access for residential development shall incorporate access to adjacent publicly owned shorelines or public water bodies as provided for in Section 4.4, Public access.
+Where located in a designated geologically hazardous area, a geotechnical analysis of the site and shoreline characteristics shall demonstrate that shoreline stabilization is unlikely to be necessary; setbacks from steep slopes, bluffs, landslide hazard areas, seismic hazard areas, riparian shoreline and erosion areas, shall be sufficient to protect structures during the life of the structure; and impacts to adjacent, downslope or down-current properties are not likely to occur during the life of the lots created. - 3.
+New over-water residential structures, including floating homes, are prohibited. - 4.
+New residential development shall be designed to comply with applicable setbacks, critical area buffers, lot frontage requirements, height limits and density standards. - 5.
+Residential development shall make provisions for vegetation conservation in conformance with 17B.05.050 Shoreline buffer and vegetation conservation. - 6.
+Shoreline access for residential development shall incorporate access to adjacent publicly owned shorelines or public water bodies as provided for in KCC 17B.05.040, Public access.